What's popular?

 The lighthouse, a national historic site, is one of the most photographed and recognizable landmarks in the entire Lower Mainland.
 The waters around Lighthouse Park is a Rockfish Protection Area, and the park is a favourite spot for picnicking.

-Things to Do in the Park
+Things to do in the park

-The trails in Lighthouse Park are all relatively short and appeal to people of varying fitness levels.
+The Lighthouse Trails are all relatively short and appeal to people of varying fitness levels.
 Some trails are challenging—please wear good walking shoes or hiking boots.
-A map of the trails can be found here.

 A functioning lighthouse has remained at this National Historic Site since the 1870s.
-See it for yourself, and become part of its history.
+See it for yourself, and become part of its history. - Bird watching

 From diving cormorants to soaring eagles, birders flock to Lighthouse Park for great viewing opportunities.